salmanpatel/cs733-assignment1/README.md

 # cs733-assignment1

-## Assignment 1- File Server
+## CS733(Spring-2015) - Assignment 1 - File Server

-First assignment for course CS733, Spring-2015
+Submitted by: Mohammedsalman Patel
-Submitted by: Mohammedsalman Patel, Roll: 143050030
+Roll: 143050030

 ### Introduction
 * This is a single server for a versioned files to be stored and retrieved by the server